Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 1 Question — duplicate of an older issue, can be closed with a link

-The work the agent saved isn't visible from the issues list alone.
+The work the agent saved is not visible from the issues list alone.
 Which issue already has a PR worth reviewing?
 Which is fixed and can be closed?
 Which complaints all trace back to the same self-hosted-config error message?
-You can't see those from titles — you have to read the threads.
-That's exactly the part the agent absorbed.
+You cannot see those from titles — you have to read the threads.
+That is exactly the part the agent absorbed.

 The boundary worth being explicit about: reading, sorting, and categorizing are things you can hand to the agent.
 Closing issues, merging PRs, deleting comments, approving anything — those have to stay behind explicit user confirmation.
 The skill stops at any irreversible state change.
 That default is correct.